-"No man is allowed to be alone with a woman except in the presence of one or two persons.""
+"No man is allowed to be alone with a woman except in the presence of one or two persons."

-Prophet Muhammad (PBUH) had greater respect for professional specilization:
+Prophet Muḥammad (PBUH) had greater respect for professional specilization:

-"Whoever practices medical treatment without being known to possess the requisite experience would be responsible for the loss suffered by the patient."8 and the Apostle.
-Nor misappropriate knowingly things entrusted to you."
+"Whoever practices medical treatment without being known to possess the requisite experience would be responsible for the loss suffered by the patient."